 The Cowshed Workshop is set in the beautiful Kent countryside, near the pretty market town of Tenterden.

-Minimum group size is 4 and maximum is 5.
-Children under 16 must be accompanied by an adult.
-There is ample space in The Cowshed to allow for social distancing.
+Maximum student group size is 5.
+The April workshop will take place in the newly renovated Art Barn, which provides a covered space with and an open front to comply with guidelines on meeting outdoors as groups.
+The May dates will take place indoors in The Cowshed.
+There is ample space in the Art Barn and The Cowshed to allow for social distancing.
 Visors, hand sanitisers and aprons will be provided as well as your own set of tools and equipment.

 All materials and firings are included in the cost of the course.